Common Booster Core

 The first static test-firing of a Common Booster Core was conducted on 17 March 2001, and the final test of the initial program was conducted on 6 May.
 Testing was conducted using Test Stand B-2 of the Stennis Space Center, a facility originally constructed for testing of the first stages of Saturn V rockets during the 1960s.
 The first launch of a Common Booster Core was the maiden flight of the Delta IV, which was launched from Space Launch Complex 37B at the Cape Canaveral Space Force Station on 20 November 2002.

 The first flight of the Delta IV Heavy, featuring three Common Booster Cores, was conducted on 21 December 2004.
 On this flight all three CBCs malfunctioned, cutting off prematurely due to cavitation in their oxidizer lines, and resulting in the rocket reaching a lower orbit than that which had been planned.
 In response to the failure, additional pressure valves were installed on future launches.

-As of September 2022, the Delta IV had made 43 flights; 29 in Medium and Medium+ configurations, and 14 in the Heavy configuration, resulting in a total of 71 Common Booster Cores being launched.
-Delta IV is retiring but two Delta IV heavy launches remain and will use six additional Common Booster Cores.
+The Delta IV made 45 flights; 29 in Medium and Medium+ configurations, and 16 in the Heavy configuration, resulting in a total of 77 Common Booster Cores being launched.
+Delta IV retired on April 24 2024.

-The CBCs are manufactured in United Launch Alliance's 1500000 ft2 manufacturing facility in Decatur, Alabama and then transported by the RS RocketShip to either Vandenberg Air Force Base or Cape Canaveral Air Force Station where they are integrated with the spacecraft and other components such as strap-on boosters and a Delta Cryogenic Second Stage.
+The CBCs were manufactured in United Launch Alliance's 1500000 ft2 manufacturing facility in Decatur, Alabama and then transported by the RS RocketShip to either Vandenberg Air Force Base or Cape Canaveral Air Force Station where they were integrated with the spacecraft and other components such as strap-on boosters and a Delta Cryogenic Second Stage.